openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/PerformanceAnalysisKit/cj-apis-hilog.md

 ## Usage Instructions

-API sample code usage instructions:
+API example code usage instructions:

-- If the first line of sample code contains a "// index.cj" comment, it indicates that the sample can be compiled and run in the "index.cj" file of the Cangjie template project.
+- If the first line of example code contains a "// index.cj" comment, it indicates that the example can be compiled and run in the "index.cj" file of the Cangjie template project.
-- If the sample requires obtaining the [Context](../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.
+- If the example requires obtaining the [Context](../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.

-For details about the above sample project and configuration template, refer to [Cangjie Sample Code Instructions](../../cj-development-intro.md#Cangjie-Sample-Code-Instructions).
+For details about the example project and configuration template mentioned above, refer to [Cangjie Example Code Description](../../cj-development-intro.md#Cangjie-Example-Code-Description).

 ## class Hilog